miaofangqi/learngit/readme.txt

 git is better than SVN.
-git can create new branch.
+Creating a new branch is quick & simple.